 Below is a list of devices that will work with HEVC encoding.
 You can also reference this article to see if your device is on there.

 iPhone – 7 or iPhone 7 Plus or later

 iPad – 6th generation or later

 iPad Pro – 12.9-inch, 2nd generation or later

 Can I watch a live stream with this app?

 No. Broadcaster is for organizations that stream live events.
 If you're trying to watch an event streamed with BoxCast, contact the organizations for viewing information.

 Do I need hardware (like a BoxCaster or a BoxCaster Pro) to use this app?

-No. While BoxCast hardware is great in many workflows, it isn't required.
-The Broadcaster app uses your device and the BoxCast service to transcode and stream your broadcast.
+No. The Broadcaster app uses your device and the BoxCast service to transcode and stream your broadcast.